 The Dorothy “Bugs” Harvey Lloyd ’53 Field Hockey Endowment was established by family and friends in memory of Dorothy Harvey Lloyd, Class of 1953.
 The endowment shall benefit the Bucknell women’s varsity field hockey program.

-The MacDonald Family Fund for the Institute for Leadership in Technology and Management was established by J. Randall and Kathleen MacDonald of Greenwich, Conn.
-Income from the fund shall be used at the discretion of the co-directors of the Institute for Leadership in Technology and Management.
+The MacDonald Family Fund for the Institute for Leadership in Technology & Management was established by J. Randall and Kathleen MacDonald of Greenwich, Conn.
+Income from the fund shall be used at the discretion of the co-directors of the Institute for Leadership in Technology & Management.
 This income may be used to support any or all of the following components of the program: faculty salaries, program enhancement, support for guest speakers, student stipends, or curriculum development.

 The Mildred A. Martin Fund for Poetry was established by Miss Martin, a Bucknell faculty member from 1940-1972.
 Income from the fund will be used to promote the writing, study, and teaching of poetry, and for support of the programs and facilities of the Poetry Center.